Amazon Launches Health AI: Agentic Assistant Accesses Full Medical Records to Manage Care Autonomously

 Amazon just launched Health AI for One Medical members on January 21, 2026.
-This isn't a chatbot that answers general health questions.
+This is not a chatbot that answers general health questions.
 This is an agentic AI system with full access to your medical records that can take autonomous actions on your behalf.

 It can check your lab results, manage your medications, schedule appointments with doctors, and provide personalized health advice based on your complete medical history.
 All without human supervision.